gturk1/turmites/README.md

 ## How to Run the Code

 This code is written in Processing / Java.
-The code was written for myself, and as such it has a fairly poor user interface (keyboard commands only).
+The code was written for myself, and as such it has a fairly poor user interface, namely keyboard commands only.

 1. Open `turmites/turmites.pde` in the [Processing IDE](https://processing.org/).
 2. Press the  **Run** button.
 This should show you the help screen.